- This guidance is for England & Wales

 If you think that a trader might be in administration or no longer trading, but you have not heard from the official receiver or insolvency practitioner:

 - check the trader's own website for information

-- check the Companies House section of the GOV.UK website to find out if the company is insolvent and who is dealing with the case
+- check Companies House on the GOV.UK website to find out if the company is insolvent and who is dealing with the case

-- if the company is in compulsory liquidation you can visit the Insolvency Service section of the GOV.UK website, telephone 0300 678 0015 or complete the online contact form for details of the official receiver's office close to where the trader was trading to see if it is handling the case
+- if the company is in compulsory liquidation you can check the Insolvency Service on the GOV.UK website, telephone 0300 678 0015 or complete the online contact form for details of the official receiver's office close to where the trader was trading to see if it is handling the case

-- check the public notices section in The Gazette newspaper
+- check the official public record in The Gazette

 - check records of an individual bankruptcy or a bankruptcy of an individual working in a partnership these are held on the individual insolvency register